 The changing rooms are a little small.
 However, they have everything that you need.
 If you need to wash off your makeup before entering the hammam, toiletries and skincare products are provided here.

 Entering the Hammam

 After removing your shoes, you can enter the hammam.
 I was fortunate that when I entered on a Wednesday night in the midst of winter in Athens, I was the only person inside!

 However, it should be noted that typically the hammam is a shared, unisex facility.
 This is with the exception of Wednesdays which are reserved for ladies only.

 Ladies can opt to either go topless inside the hammam, or wear a swimming suit.
 If you are choosing the former, disposable paper underwear is provided.

 As you sit inside the hammam, the atmosphere gets increasingly hotter and hotter as more steam is pumped out into the room.
-You are provided with fresh bottled drinking water and as previously mentioned, there are also taps and buckets provided so that you can tip water over yourself to cool down.
+You are provided with fresh bottled drinking water.
+As previously mentioned, there are also taps and buckets provided so that you can tip water over yourself to cool down.

 Hammam style massages are very different from “dry” massages because a lot of water is used in the process.
 If you have ever visited a Korean jimjilbang, hammam massages are very similar.
 As you lay on the table, bowls of water are gently poured over you to start.